 Graph 2 - Gas Oil

-The retail prices of Mogas (L’Essence) and Gas Oil (Diesel) are maintained at Rs 61.20 per litre and Rs 58.95 per litre respectively.
-The new Price Structures are as follows:
+The retail prices of Mogas (L’Essence) is maintained at Rs 58.45 per litre and that of Gas Oil is increased to Rs 64.80 per litre.
+The new Price Structures are as follows and the prices will be effective as from 00.00hr on 25 March 2026:

 |